Administrative Assistant

 - Strong organizational skills, with the ability to manage multiple tasks and priorities.

-- Comfort using Microsoft 365 and other common digital tools.
+- Proficiency using Microsoft 365 and other common digital tools.

 - Commitment to integrity, respect, and sound judgment in all aspects of work.